alcobased/puzzle-layout-test/blueprint.md

     *   The `image-container` and `control-panel` are styled as distinct, "lifted" surfaces with shadows and borders to create depth.
     *   Interactive elements like the "Load Image" button have hover effects, including a transform and a subtle green "glow" to provide clear user feedback.
 *   **Functionality:**
+    *   **Placeholder Image:** A blueprint-style placeholder image with a grid pattern is displayed by default and when no user image is loaded, ensuring the application is always interactive.
     *   **Image Loading:** Users can click the "Load Image" button to open a file dialog and select an image from their local machine.
+The button text dynamically changes to "Clear Image" when a user image is displayed.
     *   **Dynamic Containment:** The selected image is displayed within the `image-container`.
 It is scaled up or down to fit perfectly within the container while maintaining its aspect ratio, using the `object-fit: contain` property.
-    *   **Persistent Image Overlay:** A semi-transparent overlay is always present within the image container.
+    *   **Persistent and Dynamic Image Overlay:** A semi-transparent overlay is always present.
+Its size and position are dynamically updated via JavaScript to perfectly match the rendered dimensions and position of the displayed image (or placeholder), even when the window is resized.
     *   **Clickable Overlay:** The overlay is interactive.
 Clicking on it creates a small, glowing circle at the click location.
     *   **Accurate, Dynamic Circle Placement:** The circles are placed using relative (percentage-based) coordinates.
 The placement logic accurately calculates the true rendered dimensions and offset of the image within its container (accounting for letterboxing/pillarboxing).
 Clicks outside the actual image area are ignored, ensuring circles "stick" to the correct point on the image during window resizing.
     *   **Reset Circles:** A "Reset Circles" button in the control panel allows the user to clear all placed circles from the overlay.